dittumjoy/Project-Android/README.md

 UID : Admin@gmail.com
 PWD : admin

-It is a default account.You can't create an another admin in this application.
+It is a default account.You can't create another admin in this application.

 Teacher: